viperproject/gobra-book/src/01/basic-specs.md

 > Gobra checks that a function's postconditions hold whenever the function returns and reports an error if it cannot prove it.

 ## Default precondition and postcondition
-A `requires` or `ensures` clause may be omitted from a contract, or both clauses may be omitted.
+A `requires` or `ensures` clause may be omitted from a contract, or both may be omitted.
 In such cases, the precondition and postcondition default to `true`.
 ``` go
 func foo() {}
 ```